armiano/ICA_dynomics/README.md

 ## Contents

-- `Dynomics_data_log2-multiplePoints_final.ipynb`: A Jupyter Notebook that takes the original CSV files as input and transforms them into the log2 data tables ready for ICA processing.
+- `Dynomics_data_log2-multiplePoints_final.ipynb`: A Jupyter Notebook that takes the original data CSV files (post background subtraction and smoothing) as input and transforms them into the log2 data tables ready for ICA processing.
-- `precise-db/`: This folder contains the scripts to run ICA found in the external precise-db repository.
+- `precise-db/`: This folder contains the scripts to run ICA cloned and modified from the original source code from the `precise-db/` repository.
-- `pymodulon/`: This folder contains scripts for analyzing the results from the ICA run, utilizing scripts from the external pymodulon repository.
+- `pymodulon/`: This folder contains scripts for analyzing and visualizing the results of the ICA run.
+The scripts are modified from the original ones present int the `pymodulon/` repository.

 ## Workflow

 1. **Data Preprocessing**
    - Input: Original CSV files of experimental data (post background subtraction and smoothing).
+Rows represent the signal from each different cell type containing a certaing promoter driving GFP.
+Columns are time points.
    - Script: `Dynomics_data_log2-multiplePoints_final.ipynb`
    - Output: Log2 data tables
 2. **ICA Processing**